foundersandcoders/Node-Shell-Workshop/LESSON2.md

 ```

 *This is called a 'buffer'.
 It's an encoded format that represents the file's raw
 binary data.
+Each part of the sequence `68`, `65`, `6c` etc, represents a single character
+of the file being 'buffered.' `10` for example is equivalent to `/n`.
+To convert the buffer
-To convert it into a plain-english string you can use the `toString()`
+into a queens-english string you can use the `toString()` method, or provide `'utf-8'` as the
-method, or provide `'utf-8'` as the second argument of `fs.createReadStream`.*
+second argument of `fs.createReadStream`.*

 ### Write Streams